vagrantpress/vagrantpress/index.md

 **Second**, you'll need a working copy of [Vagrant][].
 You can find a copy of the latest version [on the Vagrant downloads page][vagrantdownloads], or follow directions in the [Vagrant documentation][vagrantdocumentation] to install vagrant for your environment.

 **... and that's it.**  From here, you can follow the four-command script above or get your own copy of Vagrantpress [from the github repository][vpgithub].
-Vagrantpress uses [Puppet] scripting to set up a working Wordpress installation.
+Vagrantpress uses [Puppet] scripting to set up a working WordPress installation.

-**NOTE: ** you can log in to the Wordpress admin panel at `http://localhost:8080/wp-admin/` with the username `admin` and the password `vagrant`.
+**NOTE: ** you can log in to the WordPress admin panel at `http://localhost:8080/wp-admin/` with the username `admin` and the password `vagrant`.

 ###What Does VagrantPress Install?